 Ron: Just perfect.
 Perfect, Chris.

-Ben and Leslie's impromptu wedding is interrupted by a drunk Councilman Jamm and Ron finally punches him.
+- Ben and Leslie's impromptu wedding is interrupted by a drunk Councilman Jamm.
+Chris and Andy jump out of their seats, and Ben himself is clearly ready to clobber Jamm himself, but Ron literally beats them to the punch and takes Jamm down with a single hit.
 While in jail later, Ron tells Leslie that they should hold the ceremony even though he won't be able to participate.
 Leslie's instant response:

-Ben and Leslie's wedding vows, which is shown with a montage of their significant moments together
+- Ben and Leslie's wedding itself, especially their vows, which is shown along with a montage of their significant moments together.

 Leslie: The things that you have done for me, to help me, support me, surprise me, to make me happy, go above and beyond what any person deserves.
 You're all I need.
 And I love you and like you.